-- · Oral over-ingestion.
-Generally recognized as the most prevalent route of administration by abusers, the abuser simply orally ingests more tablets (or capsules) than is recommended for pain relief. - · Oral ingestion of manipulated tablets or patches.
-Extended-release tablets or patches are sometimes crushed, chewed or otherwise physically or chemically manipulated to defeat the extended-release mechanism and provide an immediate-release of the opioid.
+- Oral Excessive Tablet Abuse (ETA).
+Generally recognized as the most prevalent route of administration by abusers, the abuser simply orally ingests more tablets (or capsules) than is recommended for pain relief. - Oral Manipulated Tablet Abuse (MTA).
+Extended-release tablets or patches are sometimes crushed, chewed or otherwise physically or chemically manipulated to defeat the extended-release mechanism and provide an immediate-release of the opioid for oral ingestion. - Nasal snorting.
+Crushed tablets are insufflated for absorption of the drug through the nasal tissues.

-- · Nasal snorting.
-Crushed tablets are insufflated for absorption of the drug through the nasal tissues. - · Injection.
-The opioid is physically or chemically removed from the dosage and injected into the vein using a syringe. - · Poly-pharmacy.
+- Injection.
+The opioid is physically or chemically removed from the dosage and injected into the vein using a syringe. - Poly-pharmacy.
 Opioids are sometimes used in conjunction with alcohol or other drugs to accentuate the high.